khele/Hoot/readme.md

 If any problems with the pods, reinstall with the included podfile.

 **If running on simulator, toggle the hardware keyboard off and use the simulator’s software keyboard. ⇧⌘K ⌘K
 Hardware keyboard in the simulator doesn't play together well with the keyboardnotifications.**

+**Also, when running on simulator, audio recording is dependent on having an audio input device connected to the host machine.**

 Tests are recommened to be run on a simulator or a device which is not used to run the application.